manutamminen/epicpcr_6/README.md

-# epicPCR experiment May 28 2021
+# epicPCR experiment July 7 2021

 The aim of this experiment was to find an optimal concentration gradient for synthetic and biological standards and to optimize the barcode concentration